bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 export class PongRoom extends Room {

   onCreate (options: any) {
-    this.setState(new PongState()) // Set the state for the room (we'll make this next step) this.setSimulationInterval(delta => this.update(delta)) // Set a "simulation interval" aka an update function (synonymous with the loop function in game.js) this.maxClients = 2 // Only 2 players per Pong game }
+    this.setState(new PongState()) // Set the state for the room this.setSimulationInterval(delta => this.update(delta)) // Set a "simulation interval" aka an update function (similar to the loop function in game.js) this.setPatchRate(30) // The patch rate determines the interval (in milliseconds) at which the server sends state updates to the client this.maxClients = 2 // Only 2 players per Pong game }